10 Back-to-School Hacks Every Parent Needs to Know

 Pre-Pack Lunch Items

 As your kids are rushing to catch the bus, packing their lunch can be a real time-eater.
 And unfortunately, store-bought snack packs with individually wrapped chips or crackers are super expensive.
 Instead, try this hack from Happy Money Saver.
 Once a week chop and bag up fresh fruit, vegetables, crackers and any other lunch items all at once.
 Then, store the snacks in the fridge and pantry for quick access in the morning.
 With this method, even young kids can prepare their lunch themselves.
-Get more time-saving kitchen hacks that will save your sanity.

 Whip Up Breakfast With DIY Smoothie Bags